smartfog/fogflow/doc/en/source/performanceNew.rst

 **To measure how many updates can flow from the context producer to the subscriber per second**
 *******************************************************************************************************

+The Fogflow follows subscribe and publish architecture.
+The context consumer subscribes the Fogflow broker to receive notification regarding the data.
+So, for a subscription is Fogflow receiuves any entity update, it publishes that to the context subscriber.

+Thus the Fogflow system and subscribers exchange notifications as per availability of data and per second there is approx 25 to 35 notification received on an average.

 **To compare the performance with the other NGSI-LD brokers**
 ********************************************************************